mark-verebelyi/mark-verebelyi.github.io/_pages/home.md

   #actions:
   #  - label: "Download"
   #    url: "https://github.com/mmistakes/minimal-mistakes/"
-excerpt: "Experienced engineering leader passionate about building high-performing, collaborative teams.
+excerpt: "I'm an experienced engineering leader passionate about building high-performing, collaborative teams.
 I combine technical expertise with a focus on mentorship, clear communication, and sustainable solutions.
 I'm driven by a desire to help people grow and succeed, and I believe in creating an environment where everyone feels valued and empowered."
+intro:
+  - excerpt: "Welcome to my personal site!
+I'm glad you're here.
+Whether you're curious to learn more about me or want to get in touch, you've come to the right place."
 feature_row:
   - image_path: /assets/images/about.svg
     alt: "Stylized illustration of a person with four interconnected circles above their head, representing different life aspects."
     title: "About"
-    excerpt: "Curious to learn more about me and my journey?
-Discover the story behind my work and the passion that drives me."
+    excerpt: "Learn more about my leadership philosophy and experience in building high-performing engineering teams.
+Discover how I prioritize mentorship, career development, and a people-centric approach."
     img_class: "custom-svg"
     url: "/about"
     btn_label: "Learn more about me"